 Why you should leave your studio condenser mics at home?

 This AT2020 is the most popular condenser microphone in the market for affordable prices.
 A characteristic of your condenser microphone is that it can take almost everything.
-Although this is definitely necessary in an established controlled environment such as a studio, most condensing microphones are insufficient for isolators.
-Dynamic mics have the ability to make more precise controls on what goes on and not.
+Although this is definitely necessary for an established controlled environment such as a studio, most condensing microphones are insufficient for isolators.
+Dynamic mics have the ability to make more precise controls on what goes on and what not.
 The high sensitivity of studio condensers allows them to catch practically any sound from foot movement or a dog barking.

 Back in the Recording Studio

 After you spend time outside capturing new sounds and unheard noises, you will want to head back to the recording studio.
 This is where you will be able to work on and mix your recordings.
 The first thing you will want to do is import your field recordings into a digital audio workstation (DAW).
 There are a number of different DAWs available, and the one you choose will largely depend on your personal preferences.

 Once your sounds have been imported into the DAW, you can begin editing them.
 This includes cutting and trimming unwanted sounds, adding effects, and balancing the levels of different elements in the recording.
 It’s also important to make sure that all of your recordings are in sync with each other before beginning the mixing process.

 The final step is to mix all of the elements together to create a cohesive whole.
 This involves adjusting the volume levels of each sound, adding fades and crossfades where necessary, and applying effects to individual recordings or the entire mix.
 The final step is exporting your field recording as an audio file, which can be done by either rendering it in real time or creating a virtual copy of the project (if using Pro Tools).